The Storm Riders

-The Storm Riders is a 1998 Hong Kong wuxia fantasy film based on the manhua series Fung Wan by artist Ma Wing-shing.
-Directed by Andrew Lau, it starred Ekin Cheng as Wind and Aaron Kwok as Cloud.
-The plot involves two children, Whispering Wind and Striding Cloud, who become powerful warriors under the evil Lord Conqueror's tutelage.
-A sequel to the film, titled The Storm Warriors was directed by the Pang brothers and released in 2009.
+The Storm Riders is a 1998 Hong Kong wuxia film adapted from the manhua series Fung Wan by artist Ma Wing-shing.
+Directed by Andrew Lau, it starred Ekin Cheng and Aaron Kwok.
+The story follows two boys – Wind and Cloud – who are trained by the warlord Lord Conqueror to become formidable warriors, but ultimately team up to defeat their evil master.
+A sequel, The Storm Warriors, was directed by the Pang brothers and released in 2009.